DavidMoniz/NxNQueen-Problem-/README.md

-# NxNQueen-Problem
+# NxNQueen-Problem Swing Interface
-JAVA IDE + SWING Components
+JAVA IDE + SWING Components - I used Eclipse and windows builder.
 This is a Java Swing interface that implements the NxN Queens Problem using several Artificial Inteligence algorythms.

-The Swing is
+The time of solving the NxNQueens problems depends on the algorithm and its random states created.

 The following algorythms are:
 - Hill Climbing - The art of choosing the best heuristic in the first expantion.